What Are the Best Real Estate Agent Certifications and Designations?

 - The Pro Program: If you’ve been a registered real estate agent for 10+ years, completed a total of 100 transactions (OR average $1M annually with 40 transactions or more), and have completed 16 RRC education hours, you’ll qualify for your CRS with the Pro program.

 Many of these certifications require an agent to be a REALTOR® - a real estate professional who has a membership with the National Association of REALTORS® (NAR).
 Being a member provides an opportunity to cement your expertise and come across as an ethical expert in your community, so it's worth registering with the association and earning some REALTOR® designations.
 To become a REALTOR®, you must have a valid real estate license, have no record of civil judgments for the past seven years, not be named as a debtor within the last three years, and complete NAR’s orientation course.
-In terms of the cost to join, the application fee is $395, the certification fee is $205, and the annual fee is $95 - but given the plethora of opportunities such a membership unlocks, it is well worth the cost.
+In terms of the cost to join, the application fee is $395, the certification fee is $205, and the annual fee is $95 - but given the plethora of opportunities such a membership unlocks, it is well worth the investment.

 - To qualify for your ABR, you’ll need to join the Real Estate Buyer’s Agent Council (REBAC).
 Membership dues are $110.